chaiabillan/chaia-billan-capstone-client/README.md

 - As a user, I want to be able to quickly find the emergency phone number of the country I am visiting (9-1-1 equivalent) which I can then add to my contacts.

-- As a user, I want to learn about what scenario kits are and when to use them

 - As a user, I want to easily find external resources that are also helpful in this situation (e.g, spokin.com)

-- As a user, I want access to educational resources
-    - Offer articles, videos, and infographics about food allergies, including information on different types of allergies, symptoms, treatment options, and allergy management strategies.
-    - maybe point them towards yummly or something to find easy recipes because i think thats beyond the scope of this

 ## Implementation